Mission and Bylaws

 2. The term of office of Vice-Chair/Chair-Elect shall be one year in that office and the succeeding year as Chair.

-3. The term of office of the Secretary/Treasurer shall be two years.
+3. The term of office of both the Secretary and the Treasurer shall be two years.

 4. No officer shall be eligible for more than one consecutive term in the same office, unless no other candidate is willing to serve.

 5. Newly elected Chapter officers shall begin their tenure on January 1st in order to coincide with the chapter’s membership year, and shall be installed as soon as possible after January 1st at the annual chapter business meeting.

 1. The Chair shall act as chief executive officer of the Chapter, shall assist the Vice-Chair/Chair-Elect in the planning of activities of the Chapter, and shall serve ex-officio on all committees of the Chapter, and shall be responsible for drafting annual reports.

 2. The Vice-Chair/Chair-Elect shall act as executive officer in the event the Chair is unable to serve, shall act as program chair, and shall be responsible for the sending of all announcements of meetings to the membership.